 Grow assets in our additional asset classes.
 LargeCap Value is our flagship product; however, we have continued to develop additional asset classes in response to client needs and opportunities we see in the marketplace.
 Westwood Management has managed our SMidCap Value asset class with solid results for clients at Westwood Trust for several years.
-We now believe we have the team in place to fully support this product in the institutional marketplace and as such we have begun marketing this asset class to institutional investment consultants.
-We have also recently launched our SmallCap Value and Alternative Real Income asset classes and have generated strong investment returns in these products as well.
+We now believe that we have the team in place to fully support this product in the institutional marketplace and we therefore began marketing this asset class to institutional investment consultants in late 2004.
+As a result of this targeted marketing effort, we gained a number of meaningful SMidCap Value clients in 2005.
+Within the last three years, we have launched two new asset classes - SmallCap Value, which now has a two-year track record, and Income Opportunity, which now has a three-year track record.
+These new asset classes have generated strong investment returns since their inception and will be rolled out to the institutional marketplace later this year.
 If we continue to deliver strong performance, we believe the demand for these asset classes can provide meaningful growth in our assets under management in the future.